Sources of Financial Aid

 Bureau of Indian Affairs (BIA) Tribal Grants

-BIA tribal grants are administered by the individual tribes and the amounts are determined by each tribe.
+BIA tribal grants are administered by the individual tribes and each tribe determines the amounts.
 In most cases, a student must complete the Free Application for Federal Student Aid (FAFSA) and the education application provided by their tribe.
 Students are responsible for contacting their tribal agency to determine eligibility requirements and deadlines.
 Students should file the FAFSA and contact their tribe as early as possible before a semester.
-Funds are sent to the College Bursar Office each semester and applied to the student’s account.
+Funds are sent to OCCC Bursar Office each semester and applied to the student’s account.
 Any credit balance is available to the student as a refund.